knpwrs/excel-church-computer-operators-manual/hardware.md

 The Allen & Heath Qu-32 mixer is connected to the computer via a USB cable.
 We use this connection to send audio from the computer (drum sounds, backing tracks, and guide tracks) and to record all audio from the mixer.

-We additionally connect the computer's primary audio output via headphone jack to a PC-DI box which then connects via XLR to the mixer.
+We additionally connect the computer's primary audio output via headphone jack to a PCDI box which then connects via XLR to the mixer.

 ### Diagram